zchee/golang-wiki/ExperienceReports.md

   - Kevin Burke, "[How I'm running benchmarks and printing their results](https://github.com/kevinburke/go-html-boilerplate/blob/master/Makefile#L38)", it would be nice if I didn't need so much Unix glue to run and print these.
 July 2017.

   - John Clarke, Tracking down an intermittent fault (not a race) by running a very slow {hit test failure, increase logging} cycle by running "do { go test -race } while ( $LASTEXITCODE -eq 0 )" overnight.
 Over many nights.
 Execution trace functionality like https://rr-project.org/ would be transformative.
 November 2018.

+  - `guanw`, [`cmd/trace` and PySnooper](https://github.com/guanw/go-proposal/blob/master/proposal.md).
+Comparison of `cmd/trace` with a (more succinct) Python tracing API.
+May 2019.

 ## Education and Teaching